Yaswanth2747/AnimAI-MoCap/Week-01/README.md

 - [Real Python Tutorials](https://realpython.com/)
 - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/)

-Good luck with Week 1 of the AnimAI project!
+Good luck with Week 1 of the AnimAI!
 If you have any questions, don't hesitate to ask us.